RENCI-NRIG/X-CITE/theme3/DC101/scientific-workflow-management.md

 their data processing tasks and in the process shortening the turn around time for the data processing that needs to be done on data collected at a beamline.

+The content in this module is gathered from author's various presentations over the years and work on Pegasus WMS.

 ## What are Scientific Workflows